 Here are tips to best highlight what you’ve accomplished when you’re writing and revising your resume.

-“Typically people just list tasks or duties, but recruiters and managers want to see quantifiable achievements, so use metrics, dollars and percentages,” Donohue said.
+“Typically people just list tasks or duties, but recruiters and managers want to see quantifiable achievements, so use metrics, dollars and percentages,” Donohue says.
 “If you were in a revenue-generating role, how much revenue you brought in; if you were charged with cutting costs, including the dollar amount or percentage you saved the firm is powerful.
-Bullets need to be your most impressive achievements, and whenever possible quantify the results.”
+Bullets need to be your most impressive achievements, and whenever possible, quantify the results.”

 2. The perfect ratio of ‘how’ and ‘what’

 Donna Svei, resume writer and retained search consultant, reviewed the resumes of her clients who got hired most quickly and found a 70/30 distribution between “what” and “how” verbs.
 While you should include more of the former, the latter are key complementary elements.

 What verbs are typically about change or results – for example, “Accelerated loan portfolio growth by 24%,” “Initiated,” “Launched” and “Produced.”

 How verbs usually relate to either managerial or people skills – for example, “Collaborated with marketing and accounting on an initiative that generated $5M in new revenue,” “Cultivated” and “Negotiated.”

 “It’s an important distinction, and while what verbs are even more important, people need both types of verbs,” Svei says.